eweser/eweser-db/README.md

 That's it! 🚀🚀🚀 You now have a user-owned database that syncs between devices and apps.
 Try opening in another browser or device and see the changes sync.

-consider using [syncedStore](https://syncedstore.org/docs/) to make manipulating the ydoc even easier.
+Consider using [syncedStore](https://syncedstore.org/docs/) to make manipulating the ydoc even easier.

 # Features